renatomartins/klondike/readme.md

 ## TODO

- * move several cards at the same time
+ * move the king to empty pile
  * foundations